bigfleet/jimvanfleet.com/content/posts/2005-01-05-mit-s-web-usability-guidlines.md

 ---
 layout: post
 title: MIT's Web Usability Guidlines
-tags: []
+tags:
+- Tech
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2005-01-05
 ---
-<p>When I was taking my Human Factors course at Rice, I was the &#8220;tech rat&#8221; that produced a working application following a set of usability guidelines.
-I&#8217;ve wanted to get my hands on those guidelines again ever since, and now, there&#8217;s the <a title="MIT IS&#38;T: Usability Guidelines" href="http://web.mit.edu/ist/usability/usability-guidelines.html"><span class="caps">MIT</span> IS&#38;T: Usability Guidelines</a> for reference.
-This is even better than the one we had.</p>
+When I was taking my Human Factors course at Rice, I was the "tech rat" that produced a working application following a set of usability guidelines.
+I've wanted to get my hands on those guidelines again ever since, and now, there's the <span class="caps">MIT</span> IS&T: Usability Guidelines for reference.
+This is even better than the one we had.

-	<p>It&#8217;s important to keep the end user in mind, and this list is an important set of disciplines to adhere to.</p>
+It's important to keep the end user in mind, and this list is an important set of disciplines to adhere to.

+(ed. note: I am leaving the text intact to convey the timely sentiment.
+The resources are long gone.
+The spiritual successor to the resource is at [usability.gov](https://www.usability.gov/sites/default/files/documents/guidelines_book.pdf).)